aryanvdesh/clioweb/README.md

 ### Notes

-*All search history processing is done on the client (i.e. your browser).
+⋅⋅* All search history processing is done on the client (i.e. your browser).
 You don't have to worry about privacy concerns.
-*In the future we aim to move to more sophisticated ML models to recommend topics, in which case we plan to move over to a backend stack based on differentially private ML.
+⋅⋅* In the future we aim to move to more sophisticated ML models to recommend topics, in which case we plan to move over to a backend stack based on differentially private ML.
 TLDR: we care about the privacy of your data :)